Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Method

-Current research predominantly relies on simulated datasets for model training and validation, which often differ significantly from real-world data distributions.
-To achieve high accuracy, generalization, and robustness in real-world scenarios, this paper integrates simulated data with large-scale real-world data for model training.
-Given the challenges of obtaining accurate depth ground truth in real-world settings, we propose a self-training framework based on the teacher-student paradigm.
-In this framework, the teacher model generates pseudo-labels as ground truth, and, combined with data and model augmentation techniques, the student model is trained effectively.
+Most omnidirectional depth estimation methods are typically trained and validated with synthetic datasets introduced by OmniMVS \cite{Omnimvs}, which suffer from limited scenes diversity and lack of real-world data.
+Incorporating real-world scene data into training can significantly improve the accuracy and generalization performance of the algorithm.
+Considering the challenges of obtaining accurate depth groundtruth in real-world, we propose a teacher-student learning framework that uses the teacher model generates pseudo-labels as groundtruth depth maps to train the student model effectively combined with data and model augmentation techniques.

-The OmniVidar method converts surround-view depth estimation into stereo matching in different directions and stitches the predicted depth maps from each direction into a panoramic depth map.
-Given the more advanced development of stereo matching methods, this paper selects the recent state-of-the-art stereo matching method, CREStereo, as the teacher model.
-The process for predicting omnidirectional depth pseudo-labels based on the stereo teacher model is illustrated in Figure \ref{fig:pseudo_depth}.
+OmniVidar\cite{OmniVidar} predicts local depth map via stereo matching in different directions and stitches the predicted depth into 360$^\circ$ depth map.
+Inspired by this, we leverage the recent SOTA stereo matching method CREStereo\cite{Li2022crestereo}, which is reported achieving high accuracy in real-world scenarios, as the teacher model to generate pseudo labels for the training of proposed Rt-OmniMVS.

-For each fisheye camera, two pairs of pinhole stereo images are generated by projecting based on the relative extrinsic parameters of the neighboring left and right cameras.
-The virtual pinhole camera is an idealized camera model with both horizontal and vertical fields of view set at 75 degrees.
-Through projection transformation, six pairs of stereo images are created.
-A well-trained stereo matching algorithm is then used to predict the depth map corresponding to each direction's pinhole stereo images.
-Finally, the six depth maps are projected, stitched, and fused to obtain a high-precision panoramic depth map pseudo-label for real-world scenarios.

-The teacher-student self-training strategy proposed in this paper is illustrated in Figure \ref{fig:self_training}.
-The teacher model is the state-of-the-art stereo matching algorithm CREStereo, which is first fully trained on a public stereo dataset.
-The trained teacher model is then used to infer panoramic depth pseudo-labels for real-world scenarios, following the process shown in Figure X. The student model, referred to as the RT model in this paper, is initially pre-trained on the OmniThings dataset introduced by OmniMVS, which uses four fisheye cameras as input.
-To accommodate the proposed system's six-fisheye camera layout, a corresponding simulated dataset was generated using Carla, consisting of random objects at various depth positions, to train the model's matching performance.
-The pre-trained RT model is then jointly trained using the random object simulation data and the pseudo-labeled real-world data.